ATM2100/GuidedWalkThroughOfLinux/Guide.md

 |-- File1
 `-- File4
 ```
-File1 and File5 will be the same as well as File2 and File6.
-Nice and simple and works in a very similar way to mv, in terms of use.
+File1 and File5 will match, as will File2 and File6.
+It's nice and simple and works very similarly to mv in terms of use.
 Note that the `.` in the destination will imply that you want to keep the name exactly the same.

 ### rm
-The `rm` command is in charge of ReMoving files, or essentially deleting them.
+The `rm` command is in charge of ReMoving files or essentially deleting them.
 This tool runs counter to the `touch` and `mkdir` that are in charge of making new files and directories.
-It is important to know that once you run the `rm` command, you can't take it back.
+Know that once you run the `rm` command, you can't take it back is important.
 There is no ctrl+z, there is no undo and there is no recovering files deleted with rm.
 Take the following files:
 ```
 ~/
 |-- Directory1